-Today is the International Day of Older Persons and we would like to focus on the older people within our business, including our service users and our care staff.
+Every year on International Day of Older Persons we like to focus on the older people within our business, both our service users and our care staff.

-In addition, we are proud to support the empowerment of older people who might need our carers support for either a short period of time after a hospital stay, or long-term to allow them to remain living safely in their own homes.
+In addition, we are proud to support the empowerment of older people who might need our care workers' support for either a short period of time after a hospital stay, or long-term, to allow them to remain living safely in their own homes.
+This commitment to providing quality care extends across various settings, including care homes and adult social care environments.

 So what is International Day of Older Persons?

-International Day of Older Persons was created by the United Nations in an effort to encourage countries to recognise and challenge negative myths and stereotypes about older people, whilst also empowering older people to realise their full potential.
+International Day of Older Persons was created by the United Nations in an effort to encourage countries to recognise and challenge negative myths and stereotypes about older people, whilst also empowering older people to realise their full potential, including in new job roles such as those in the care sector.

 What is “unretirement”?

 Unretirement is the phenomenon we are seeing sweeping across the UK which has been heightened by the cost of living crisis.
-It is the term used to describe retired people who may be looking to continue to be part of the workforce, or return to work after a period of retirement.
+It is the term used to describe retired people who may be looking to continue to be part of the workforce, or return to work after a period of retirement, often in different roles than their previous career.
+Often due to personal experience or a desire to make a difference in their local community, some 'unretirees' are choosing to work in the care sector.

 Why might an older person be looking at “unretirement” as an option?